The systolic constant of orientable Bieberbach 3-manifolds: The systolic ratio of , , and

-Since the manifold $C_3$ is not a quotient of $C_2$, it does not contain surfaces that are Klein bottles or M\"obius bands.
-Then, our previous methods of getting a lower bound for the systole cannot be applied.
-Though, a special and more general argument is necessary.\\
+Since the manifold $C_3$ is not a quotient of $C_2$, it does not contain surfaces that are Klein bottles or M\"obius bands, therefore our previous methods of getting a lower bound for the systole cannot be applied (it still satisfies the property of having isolated systolic geodesics ).
+Therefore, a special and more general argument is necessary.\\